-As of November 30, 2016 and February 29, 2016, there was \$112.7 million and \$103.7 million outstanding of SBA debentures, respectively.
-The carrying amount of the amount outstanding of SBA debentures approximates its fair value, which is based on a waterfall analysis showing adequate collateral coverage. \$4.1 million of financing costs related to the SBA debentures have been capitalized and are being amortized over the term of the commitment and drawdown.
+As of November 30, 2017 and February 28, 2017, there was \$134.7 million and \$112.7 million outstanding of SBA debentures, respectively.
+The carrying amount of the amount outstanding of SBA debentures approximates its fair value, which is based on a waterfall analysis showing adequate collateral coverage, \$4.6 million, of financing costs related to the SBA debentures, have been capitalized and are being amortized over the term of the commitment and drawdown.

-For the three months ended November 30, 2016 and November 30, 2015, we recorded \$0.9 million and \$0.6 million of interest expense related to the SBA debentures, respectively.
-For the three months ended November 30, 2016 and November 30, 2015, we recorded \$0.1 million and \$0.1 million of amortization of deferred financing costs related to the SBA debentures, respectively.
-The weighted average interest rate during the three months ended November 30, 2016 and November 30, 2015 on the outstanding borrowings of the SBA debentures was 3.08% and 3.25%, respectively.

-For the nine months ended November 30, 2016 and November 30, 2015, we recorded \$2.5 million and \$1.9 million of interest expense related to the SBA debentures, respectively.
-For the nine months ended November 30, 2016 and November 30, 2015, we recorded \$0.4 million and \$0.3 million of amortization of deferred financing costs related to the SBA debentures, respectively.
-The weighted average interest rate during the nine months ended November 30, 2016 and November 30, 2015 on the outstanding borrowings of the SBA debentures was 3.12% and 3.21%, respectively.
+For the three months ended November 30, 2017 and November 30, 2016, we recorded \$1.1 million and \$0.9 million of interest expense related to the SBA debentures, respectively.
+For the three months ended November 30, 2017 and November 30, 2016, we recorded \$0.1 million and \$0.1 million of amortization of deferred financing costs related to the SBA debentures, respectively.
+The weighted average interest rate during the three months ended November 30, 2017 and November 30, 2017 and November 30, 2017 and November 30, 2017 and November 30, 2016 on the outstanding borrowings of the SBA debentures was 3.14% and 3.08%, respectively.
+For the nine months ended November 30, 2017 and November 30, 2017, and November 30, 2017 and November 30, 2017 and November 30, 2017 and November 30, 2017, the average dollar amount of SBA debentures was 3.12% and 3.12%, respectively.
+During the three and nine months ended November 30, 2017, the average dollar amount of SBA debentures outstanding was \$134.7 million and \$127.8 million, respectively.
 During the three and nine months ended November 30, 2016, the average dollar amount of SBA debentures outstanding was \$110.7 million and \$106.0 million, respectively.
-During the three and nine months ended November 30, 2015, the average dollar amount of SBA debentures outstanding was \$79.0 million.

-In December 2015, the 2016 omnibus spending bill approved by Congress and signed into law by the President increased the amount of SBA-guaranteed debentures that affiliated SBIC funds can have outstanding from \$225.0 million to \$350.0 million, subject to SBA approval.
+In December 2015, the 2016 omnibus spending bill approved by Congress and signed into law by the President increased the amount of SBAguaranteed debentures that affiliated SBIC funds can have outstanding from \$225.0 million to \$350.0 million, subject to SBA approval.
 SBA regulations currently limit the amount of SBA-guaranteed debentures that an SBIC may issue to \$150.0 million when it has at least \$75.0 million in regulatory capital.
 Affiliated SBICs are permitted to issue up to a combined maximum amount of \$350.0 million in SBA-guaranteed debentures when they have at least \$175.0 million in combined regulatory capital.

 On April 2, 2015, the SBA issued a "green light" letter inviting the Company to continue the application process to obtain a license to form and operate its second SBIC subsidiary.
 On September 27, 2016, the SBA informed us that as part of their continued review of our application for a second license, and in order to ensure that they were reviewing the most current information available, we would need to update all previously submitted materials and invited us to reapply.
-As a result of this request, with which we are in the process of complying, the existing "green light" letter that the SBA issued to us will expire.
+As a result of this request, with which we are in the process of complying, the existing "green light" letter that the SBA issued to us has expired.
 If approved in the future, a second SBIC license would provide us an incremental source of long-term capital by permitting us to issue up to \$150.0 million of additional SBA-guaranteed debentures in addition to the \$150.0 million already approved under the first license.